-This product is best suited to people with small heads, in fact, it fit some customers too tightly.
-We also found the touch controls, while super cool, to be super sensitive as well.
-It also takes some time to power up.
-And lastly, sometimes the power dims.
+The Instapark is best suited to people with small heads since it fits some customers too tightly.
+We also found the touch controls to be too sensitive, and the screen takes some time to power up.
+Lastly, sometimes the power dims.
 Overall, this wasn’t our favorite pick.

-When purchasing a welding helmet, there are several things that you should consider.
-It is an investment, and you want to make sure that the features match the quality and price that you are looking for.
+When purchasing a welding helmet, there are several factors that you should consider.
+It is an investment, and you want to ensure that the features match the quality and price you are looking for.
 From the everyday user to the hobbyist, you want to be confident that you are making the right choice.

 What to Consider When Buying a Welding Helmet

-When we think about the most important thing to look at when shopping for a welding helmet, safety immediately comes to mind.
-Yes, that is true, but that, combined with other factors, will make for an overall better helmet and more straightforward decision.
-Price is always a consideration, but a few other things that you may want to consider are:
+Safety immediately comes to mind when we consider the most important factor when shopping for a welding helmet.
+Yes, that is true, but that, combined with other factors, will make for a better helmet and a more straightforward decision.
+Price is always a consideration, but a few other aspects that you may want to consider are:

 Auto Darkening Protection

 This is an excellent feature in a helmet.
 The helmet will automatically adjust from natural or safe light to ultraviolet or infrared light.
-The helmet will automatically darken when activated.
 This is a convenient feature because you don’t have to keep lifting the helmet up and down while you are trying to work.
 Auto-darkening protection protects your eyes without interrupting workflow.

 US welding helmets should be able to pass these strict safety requirements passed down by the government.
 Helmet and manufacturers of darkening lenses must demonstrate through laboratory testing that they can validate individual specifications such as switching speeds and dark shade settings.
-If the helmet does not pass ANSI Z87.1 safety standards, you should move along.
+If the helmet does not pass ANSI Z87.1 safety standards, you should look elsewhere.

 Battery or Solar Power

 Auto-darkening helmets have various power options, from non-replaceable batteries to solar assist panels.
 Some have replaceable batteries with solar, and some provide lithium batteries.
-With lithium, you need to take into account that those batteries may be harder to get, so this is something to investigate.
-Some helmets have to be charged before use, which is another point of consideration.
-Probably the most readily available and easiest batteries are AAA operated welding helmets.
+With lithium, you need to consider that the batteries may be harder to get.
+Some helmets must be charged before use, which is another consideration.
+Probably the most readily available batteries are AAA.

-Helmet weight plays a significant role in comfort and pressure on the head and neck areas.
-If you need to wear a welding helmet all day at work, the last thing you need is one that you are unable to carry the full weight of all day long.
+The helmet’s weight significantly affects your comfort and pressure on the head and neck.
+If you need to wear a welding helmet all day at work, the last thing you need is one that is too heavy to tolerate.
 If you are a hobbyist, welding is supposed to be fun and may not be if your helmet is overly cumbersome and makes your neck and head sore.

 A welding helmet is the most identifiable piece of safety equipment you own and the most visible.
 Welding helmets allow you to express yourself through different colors and graphics.
-As long as the helmet meets safety requirements and has all of the features you want, there is nothing wrong with having a little fun with the design.
+As long as the helmet meets safety requirements and has all the features you want, there is nothing wrong with having a little fun with the design.

 Customer Service & Warranty

 Welding helmets are an investment.
 You want to establish a relationship with a company that backs up its product.
-Warranty is something that you want to look for, especially if you are using the welding helmet for work.
+You should look for a warranty, especially if you are using the welding helmet for work.
 You want something durable to promote longevity.
 Excellent customer service is of paramount importance when buying a piece of equipment that you will be using for your safety.
 A company that builds a relationship with you is definitely worth looking into.

-A lot of helmets offer excellent features, and some come with additional pieces and gloves.
-Buying a welding helmet is a significant investment, and it is encouraged to do the proper research in order to make sure it is everything you want.
-A lot of welders have two helmets on hand in case something goes wrong with the first.
+Several helmets have excellent features, and some come with additional pieces and gloves.
+Buying a welding helmet is a significant investment, and it is encouraged to do the proper research to make sure it is everything you want.
+Many welders have two helmets in case something goes wrong with the first.

-Whether for work or play, the Esab SENTINEL A50 Auto-Darkening Welding Helmet is our overall pick for the best helmet on the market.
-It’s got all the bells and whistles you may be looking for.
+Whether for work or play, the Esab SENTINEL A50 Auto-Darkening Welding Helmet is our pick for the best helmet on the market.
+It has all the bells and whistles and provides excellent protection while welding.

-If you are looking for a more budget-friendly option, try the Antra AH6-260-0000 Auto Darkening Welding Helmet.
-It offers all of the features that you need in a welding helmet and passes safety requirements.
-It also allows for customization with color and graphics for that added flair.
+If you want a more budget-friendly option, try the Antra AH6-260-0000 Auto Darkening Welding Helmet.
+It has all the basic features you need in a welding helmet and passes safety requirements.
+It also allows for customization with color and graphics for an added flair.